 Finally, the reason why the game is not currently finished is because of this paper above.
 It features just one of the many lists of bugs that I found in a single play-through of what I currently have.
 This paper is just one of the possibly hundreds of lists I have made over the years.
 It stands as a reminder to unit test code early to avoid the problem of testing multiple features at once.

 Due to the nature of when this project started and its development length, this project taught me the benefits of planning a game before jumping into it's execution.
-I find this piece to be an advocate to that lesson.
+I find this piece to be an advocate for that lesson.
 Planning is a very valuable skill that every developer should learn early.